Veljko Bulajić: Awards and recognition

 In 2010, the Commission of the 32nd Moscow International Film Festival included Battle of Neretva in its list of the 10 most important films ever made about World War II.
 This put the film in the company of masterpieces such as The Bridge on the River Kwai by David Lean and Empire of the Sun by Steven Spielberg.

-Throughout his career, Bulajic has worked with a number of Hollywood stars including Orson Welles, Hardy Krüger, Sergei Bondarchuk, Franco Nero, Christopher Plummer and Yul Brynner.
+Throughout his career, Bulajić worked with a number of Hollywood stars including Orson Welles, Hardy Krüger, Sergei Bondarchuk, Franco Nero, Christopher Plummer and Yul Brynner.

-Bulajic's other notable awards include ten golden arena awards at the Pula Film Festival, the audience award at the Cannes Film Festival, a lifetime achievement award at the MedFilm Festival and Europe's oldest film prize – the Nastro d'Argento awarded by the Italian National Syndicate of Film Journalists.
+Bulajić's other notable awards include ten golden arena awards at the Pula Film Festival, the audience award at the Cannes Film Festival, a lifetime achievement award at the MedFilm Festival and Europe's oldest film prize – the Nastro d'Argento awarded by the Italian National Syndicate of Film Journalists.

-Bulajic served on the Cannes Film Festival jury in 1968, 1969 and 1980.
+Bulajić served on the Cannes Film Festival jury in 1968, 1969 and 1980.
 He is one of only 15 people all-time to have served on the jury three or more times.
 Bulajic has also served on the juries of the Venice Film Festival, San Sebastian Film Festival and Delhi International Film Festival.
 In a 2011 article the American political-journalism organization Politico referred to Bulajic as "one of the most successful director's of his day".

 In 2016 he was recognized with a SEE Film Legend Award by the International Committee of the South East European Film Festival.

-Bulajic has been recognized with several state awards and medals.
-These include the city of Berlin award, The Award of the Anti-Fascist Council for the National Liberation of Yugoslavia (which was the highest state award given to civilians in the Socialist Federal Republic of Yugoslavia) the "Sacred Ground of Stalingrad" award of the Soviet Union, the July 13th Lifetime Achievement award (the highest civilian honor in Montenegro), the City of Skopje (Macedonia) Award, the City of Zagreb (Croatia) Award, and the Vladimir Nazor Award for Life Achievement in Film awarded by the Republic of Croatia for outstanding contributions to the arts and culture.
+Bulajić was recognized with several state awards and medals.
+These include the city of Berlin award, The Award of the Anti-Fascist Council for the National Liberation of Yugoslavia (which was the highest state award given to civilians in the Socialist Federal Republic of Yugoslavia) the "Sacred Ground of Stalingrad" award of the Soviet Union, the 13 July Lifetime Achievement award (the highest civilian honor in Montenegro), the City of Skopje (Macedonia) Award, the City of Zagreb (Croatia) Award, and the Vladimir Nazor Award for Life Achievement in Film awarded by the Republic of Croatia for outstanding contributions to the arts and culture.